Our Services

 Published on: 2/24/2026

-Intense, unpredictable emotions can be BPD, but there are several factors to consider; see below to understand more.
-BPD is diagnosed when persistent patterns like fear of abandonment, unstable relationships, impulsivity, mood swings, and chronic emptiness significantly impair life, and similar symptoms can also come from stress, trauma, depression, bipolar disorder, ADHD, hormonal shifts, substance use, or sleep problems.
+Intense, unpredictable emotions may signal Borderline Personality Disorder (BPD), but several other conditions can cause similar symptoms.
+BPD is diagnosed when persistent patterns—fear of abandonment, unstable relationships, impulsivity, mood swings, and chronic emptiness—significantly impair daily life.
+However, comparable symptoms can stem from stress, trauma, depression, bipolar disorder, ADHD, hormonal changes, substance use, or sleep disturbances.

 Borderline Personality Disorder (BPD) is a real and serious mental health condition—but it is also widely misunderstood.
 Many people who experience strong emotions fear they have BPD when something else may be going on.
 Others may actually meet criteria and benefit from proper treatment.